camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/tasklist-api-rest/controllers/tasklist-api-rest-task-controller.md

 #### Responses

 :::caution
-Beginning with the forthcoming release, changes will be implemented to the response for a 200 status.
+Starting with the `8.3` release, changes will be implemented to the response for a 200 status.
 If `isValueTruncated` is set to `true` for any variable, the corresponding `value` field will now be set to `null`.
 :::